httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The security properties of hashing algorithms are not fixed.
-Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations with flexibility to choose hashing algorithms from the IANA HTTP Structured Digest Algorithm Values registry in
+Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations with flexibility to choose hashing algorithms from the IANA Hash Algorithms for HTTP Digest Fields registry; see
-{{iana-digest-algorithm-registry}}.
+{{establish-hash-algorithm-registry}}.

 To help endpoints distinguish weaker algorithms from stronger ones, this document adds to the IANA Digest Algorithm Values registry